Managing Elastic Engines

 Customto override the default instance type for for each selection.

 - Number of Nodes - The number of nodes in the engine.
-Only appears when
+It only appears when

 Customis selected for